 As a matter fact, there are so many little details, that we’re just going to focus on the cost of the things you can easily see by looking at the pictures of the wedding.
 The dress is the easy part.
 Its replica can be purchased from Alfred Angelo and it only costs $800.
 Easy enough.
 Pop in.
 Try it on.
 Place your order.
 Done.
 The ring was easy as well.
 It was handed down through Edwards family, no charge.

 As guests were arriving, they were treated to about 3 miles of Christmas lights, according to the actual book.
-If you don’t hire a professional to have all of that done for you you’re still looking at a cost of about $9000 for Christmas lights alone.
+If you choose the DIY path and hang them all yourself you’re still looking at a cost of about $9000 for Christmas lights alone.
 We’re going to assume that you have the help of many, many of your friends to help you string those 3 miles of Christmas lights.

 And now here comes the fun part – the flowers.
 The book states that the Cullen’s decorated their house with over 20,000 flowers alone.
 And from the information that I can find, the ceremony itself (as in, all the pretty stuff dripping from the trees) would have had over 160,000 pieces of white wisteria if we were to replicate this in real life!
 Wowza!!
 I took this information and gave it to my good friend Carly, with Margot Blair Floral, in Austin, Texas.
 (Side note: If you’re in Austin and ever need a florist, you should definitely check them out.
 They rock!)
 This is the note that she gave to me: